-[Question 140c is asked only of households that have used a prepaid card and that have received income.]
+[Question 140c is asked only of households that used a prepaid card in the past 12 months.]

 140c.
-In a typical month, have you (if OTHERS AGE≥15 FILL: or others in your household) received income or benefits through direct deposit or electronic transfer onto a prepaid card?
+In a typical month, have you (if OTHERS AGE≥15 FILL: or others in your household) received income through direct deposit or electronic transfer onto a prepaid card?

 YES [CONTINUE]